Mikegabito/sql-movie-db/README.md

 I use **Supabase** as my PostgreSQL database:
 1. I connect to my project in Supabase.
 2. I open the SQL editor.
-3. I copy and paste the corresponding section from `sql/sql_week2_solution.sql`.
+3. I copy and paste the corresponding section in this case Section 1
 4. I run the script and verify the result.

 This repository is mainly for documentation and version control of my SQL learning process.